libwfa/libwfa/README.md

 make
 ~~~~

-Testing requires the libtest library, which is currently not included.
+Currently, testing is only possible via the libtest library, which is part of Q-Chem.
 Compile libtest, then type:
 ~~~~
 cd libwfa/tests
 ../build/tests/libwfa_tests